ever-works/awesome-chairs-data/data/bodybilt-work-from-home-solutions/bodybilt-work-from-home-solutions.md

-## Overview
+### BodyBilt Work From Home Solutions

+**Overview**
-BodyBilt Work From Home Solutions are configurable ergonomic workstation packages designed for remote and hybrid workers.
-They combine ergonomic seating, height-adjustable desks, and workstation accessories to support comfort and help reduce the risk of musculoskeletal strain during extended computer use at home.
+BodyBilt Work From Home Solutions are bundled ergonomic workspaces designed for home or hybrid workers.
+Packages combine an ergonomic task chair, height-adjustable table, and monitor support options to improve comfort, posture, and reduce musculoskeletal strain during extended computer use.
+Packages can be shipped either to the employer’s workplace or directly to employees’ homes, with freight costs included in the package pricing (per BodyBilt’s description).

+---

 ## Features

-- Ergonomic solutions designed specifically for home and hybrid work environments
-- Focus on reducing musculoskeletal strain associated with prolonged computer use
-- Packages combine:
+### Work-From-Home Packages
-  - Ergonomic office chair options
-  - Height-adjustable tables/desks
-  - Monitor arms and sit-stand accessories
-- Flexible configuration options to tailor the workstation to individual needs
-- Packages are inclusive of freight costs (shipping included in package pricing structure)
-- Shipping available to either the employer’s workplace or directly to employees’ homes

-### Ergonomic Workstation Package A
+- **Ergonomic Workstation Package A**

-- Customizable home ergonomic workstation configuration
-- Users can select their preferred combination of components:
+  - Centered around the Sola LT ergonomic task chair.
+  - User-configurable package options:
-  - Chair only (Sola LT ergonomic chair)
+    - Chair only
-  - Height-adjustable table only (Series 2 Height-Adjustable Table)
+    - Height-adjustable table only
     - Chair + height-adjustable table
-  - Chair + height-adjustable table + monitor arm(s):
+    - Chair + height-adjustable table + single monitor arm
-    - Single monitor arm
-    - Dual monitor arms
+    - Chair + height-adjustable table + dual monitor arms

-### Included / Compatible Components

-**Sola LT Chair**
-- Ergonomic task chair option within the Work From Home Solutions
-- Designed to balance value and comfort for everyday home office use
+  - Designed to let users create a fully functional ergonomic home workstation.
+  - Packages are inclusive of freight costs.
+  - Can be shipped either to the employer’s office or to the employee’s home.

+### Sola LT Task Chair
+- Mesh back for improved breathability.
+- BodyBilt ergonomic seat pan for comfort and support.
+- Adjustable, integrated lumbar support with **8 positions**.
+- Seat shape and size designed to accommodate a wide range (largest percentile) of workers.
+- Multiple seat contouring options available.
+- Integrated **seat depth adjuster** to fit different leg lengths.
+- **Back tilt adjustment** for fine-tuning posture and recline.

-**Series 2 Height-Adjustable Table**
+### Series 2 Height-Adjustable Table
-- Height-adjustable work surface
+- Height-adjustable desk for sit–stand work.
+- Suitable for computer work, drafting, and other desk activities.
-- Supports seated and standing positions
+- **Electronic push-button controls** for easy transition between sitting and standing heights.
-- Encourages repositioning and movement throughout the workday
+- Supports frequent position changes to encourage movement.

-**Keynote Core Monitor Arms**
+### Keynote Core Monitor Arms
-- Flat-panel monitor arms for one or two monitors
+- Flat-panel monitor arms designed for flexible positioning.
+- **Full range of motion**: vertical, horizontal, and multi-angle adjustments.
+- Optimized for sit–stand environments (compatible with height-adjustable setups).
-- Designed for flexibility in monitor positioning
+- **Quick-change feature** for fast monitor swaps or adjustments.
-- Supports ergonomic screen height and viewing distance adjustments
+- Available with a **variety of desk mount options** to fit different workstations.
-- Available in single and dual configurations
+- Offered in **single** and **dual** monitor configurations (via Package A options and product line).

-**Maestro Sit-Stand Workstation**
+### Maestro Sit–Stand Converter
-- Desktop sit-stand converter that sits on top of an existing desk
+- Desktop converter that turns an existing desk or table into a sit–stand workstation.
-- Provides a range of sitting and standing heights
+- Adjusts through a range of sitting and standing heights.
-- Designed to maintain desk aesthetics while adding height adjustability
+- Increases work surface height **without reducing usable workspace**.
+- Large **28" x 18" platform** to accommodate keyboard, mouse, and other items.
+- Available in **single-monitor** and **dual-monitor** configurations.

+### General Ergonomic & Deployment Features
+- Focus on reducing work-from-home and hybrid-work musculoskeletal risks.
+- Combines ergonomic seating, sit–stand capability, and monitor positioning for a complete workstation.
+- Designed for both home offices and employer-managed remote setups.
+- Freight-inclusive packages simplify large-scale deployment to distributed teams.

+---

 ## Pricing

-- Specific pricing and plan details are not provided in the available content.
+- Specific pricing and configuration costs are **not listed** in the provided content.
-- Costs may vary based on selected components (chair only, table only, combinations, and single vs. dual monitor arms).
-- Contact BodyBilt directly for current pricing and quotes for Work From Home Solutions packages.
+- BodyBilt directs users to its online store for current pricing and options: Ergonomic Workstation Package A and the individual components (Sola LT, Series 2 Height-Adjustable Table, Keynote Core Monitor Arms, Maestro).

+---

+## Category
+- Ergonomic work-from-home workstation packages
+- Components include: task chair, height-adjustable desk, monitor arms, and sit–stand desk converter.